Why University of Waterloo Workers Need a Union (Story|Passage)

 As Sanniti explained to me, “The campaign started merely a few weeks before worldwide lockdown measures in March 2020 … As a result, we have had to radically alter traditional organizing tactics that rely heavily on in-person one-on-one meetings, door knocking, pizza parties, etc. We have basically had to reinvent what union organizing looks like and experiment with new and innovative strategies to reach out to students located around the world during a time of unprecedented isolation.”

-Wait, what is OrganizeUW?
+What is OrganizeUW?

 OrganizeUW is a grassroots campaign to improve working conditions at UW for/by TAs, RAs, and Sessional Instructors.
 Here's how you can learn more!

-• head to the FAQs to learn about eligibility, CUPE, dues, and much more, or to our series of video webinars on topics such as how unions help with health & safety, anti-racism, or environmental action
+- head to the FAQs to learn about eligibility, CUPE, dues, and much more, or to our series of video webinars on topics such as how unions help with health & safety, anti-racism, or environmental action

-• browse our blog for posts about mental health, international student issues, organizer interviews, a faculty Q&A, and more
+- browse our blog for posts about mental health, international student issues, organizer interviews, a faculty Q&A, and more

-• drop in at OUW's weekly in-person social event, aka “Stammtisch”.
-Come hang out and meet new people from across UW!
+- drop in at OUW's weekly in-person social event, aka “Stammtisch”; come hang out and meet new people from across UW!

-• follow @OrganizeUW on Facebook, Instagram or Twitter to stay up to date on the latest events, milestones, and union info
+- follow @OrganizeUW on Facebook, Instagram or Twitter to stay up to date on the latest events, milestones, and union info

-And last but not least - don't forget to sign your union card!
+Last but not least - don't forget to sign your union card!
 Click here to sign as a TA/RA and/or Sessional Instructor.

 Every small action adds up - by working together, you and your coworkers can make things better for academic workers at UWaterloo.